Marc Kennedy: Mens

+In their first season together, the Jacobs team enjoyed plenty of success, finishing second at the 2024 National and the 2025 Masters grand slam events.
+Like the previous season, the Jacobs team pre-qualified for the 2025 Brier based on their CTRS ranking, which meant they bypassed the provincial qualifiers.
+At the 2025 Montana's Brier, the Jacobs rink would go on to win the national championship, beating Dunstone in the final and qualifying to represent Canada at the 2025 World Men's Curling Championship.
+At the 2025 World's, the Jacobs rink would go 11–1 in round robin play, but would lose to Scotland's Bruce Mouat in the semi-final.
+The team would rebound to win the bronze medal, beating China's Xu Xiaoming 11–2 in the bronze medal game.

 Personal life

 Kennedy is married to his wife, Nicole Kennedy (née MacDonald), and they have two daughters.
 His brother Glen is also a curler.

 Kennedy has a marketing degree from the University of Alberta.
 He was a franchise owner for M&M Meat Shops until he sold his business in 2012 to focus more on curling.
 He also worked as a real estate agent for Sarasota Realty.
-Kennedy currently works as a coaching consultant.

 Kennedy is a Hec Gervais Scholarship winner, as well as a Can Fund recipient He is also currently an MBA Student at the University of Alberta.

 Marc and Nicole began a youth bonspiel in 2016 called the Marc Kennedy Junior Classic, held in St. Albert and Edmonton.
 The Bonspiel saw a spin-off program in 2018 (Over The Pond) introducing international teams selected through the Nordic Jr Curling Tour.
 Two Canadian teams are also selected and visit the year-end event in Sweden.
+Unofficially, the MKJC is the largest youth/junior bonspiel in the World hosting almost 70 teams at its peak.

 In his youth, Kennedy also played Canadian football and played for the Edmonton Huskies.